 A virus previously tied to prostate cancer and chronic fatigue syndrome (CFS) is unlikely to be responsible for either, new research shows.
 The virus, called XMRV, appears to have arisen in the laboratory.
 The link to human disease was probably due to contamination of samples.

 XMRV is a mouse-related virus.
 It was first found in samples from a human prostate tumor in 2006.
 Then in 2009, a study found XMRV in the blood of nearly 70% of people with CFS.
 However, several research teams questioned the results.
-When they conducted their own tests, they couldn’t detect XMRV in samples from people with prostate cancer
+When they conducted their own tests, they couldn’t detect XMRV in samples from people with prostate cancer or CFS.

 To take a closer look, a team of scientists led by NIH investigators looked for the origins of XMRV in human samples.
 Cancer researchers often study the biology of human tumors by growing them on mouse tissues in the laboratory.
 The NIH team suspected that XMRV might have originally come from the mice and then contaminated the human samples.